rtlnl/streaming-intent-model/README.md

 This repository contains the supporting material for the paper *Intent-based Satisfaction Modeling – From Music to Video Streaming*.

-The plots shown here are made with real Videoland data.
+The plots shown here are made with real OurPlatform \[anonymized\] data.
 In order to run the code yourself, clone the repo and run the .Rmd file.
 Trivial data simulation is provided below instead of real user data (GDPR compliance).
 You can expect therefore the plots to change.

 # 1 libraries